aizkhaj/bloccit/README.md

 == README

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+## Linkit: a link sharing web application inspired by Reddit I've built to learn the fundamentals of backend development and Rails.

 Made with my mentor at [Bloc](http://bloc.io).